 Jamie Boyle - 2nd Dan

-Jamie is a 2nd Dan Black Belt who has been training in Shoto Budo from 11 years of age, with him attaining his current grade in November 2017.
+Jamie is a 2nd Dan Black Belt who started training at 11 years of age, with him attaining his current grade in November 2017.
 Jamie is interested in posture and and manipulating both himself and his opponents to his advantage.
 He would like to open his own club in future.

 John is a first Dan black belt.
 He has been practising for 18 years.
 His favourite areas of trarining include ground work, take down, locks and Tai Chi applications, with an interest in quick and effective applications.